Matthew-Neba/python-leetcode/graphs/tips.md

 -   Alot of graph problems can be simplifgied with inversion. ex: pacific atlantic ocean, islands and treasure# common with graphing problems. ex: pacific atlantic ocean, islands and treasure

 -  Generally, do not return values when doing recursive dfs on graphs.
 We cannot use recursive dfs expecting to return something like in trees since cyle exists.
-You can have A depends on B which depends on C which depends on A. DFS can only be used for marking for graphs
+You can have A depends on B which depends on C which depends on A. DFS can only be used for marking for graphs in this case.